-Waterpot Olla Information & Installation
+Waterpot Olla FAQs & Installation

 Q: Do I plant inside the Waterpot Olla?